FlowFuse/flowfuse/docs/cloud/README.md

 ## Node-RED context

-Context data within a Node-RED project is not persistent however FlowForge adds persistence.
+Context data within a Node-RED project is not persistent however FlowForge adds persistent context capability.
-Node-RED plugin.
-The context values are stored outside of the container to provide persistence.

 Persistent context has a quota limit set at `1MB` per project.
 This value was determined to be the most suitable default that more than satisfies the majority of requirements while being considerate of performance and cost.

 ## Network Connections